ZhipengLiu6/Two-Streams-Recurrent-Neural-Networks-for-Large-Scale-Continuous-Gesture-Recognition/README.md

 ######Step(2).
 Copy the folder ConAllcode/HandDetectioncode/py-faster-rcnn to your faster-rcnn installed path.
 Replace the file if it already exists.

 ######Step(3).
 Cd py-faster-rcnn, run ./tools/chalearn_con_rgb.py to detect hands in rgb videos, then run ./tools/chalearn_con_depth.py to detect hands in depth video.
 Each file you may change the root_path in _main_ function.
+(In ICT_NHCI_ContinuousGestureCode/ConAllcodes/HandDetectioncode/py-faster-rcnn/data/faster_rcnn_models path, trained caffe models do not exist, which can be loaded from http://pan.baidu.com/s/1gfocrfl )

 ######The detection results will be saved in the OriginalDetectionLabel folder which is in the same level folder as 'test'.